Asymptotics of pure dimer coverings on rail-yard graphs: Backgrounds

 The left boundary (resp.\ right boundary) of $RYG(l,r,\underline{a},\underline{b})$ consists of all odd vertices with abscissa $2l-1$ (resp.\ $2r+1$).
 Vertices which do not belong to the boundaries are called inner.
 A face of $RYG(l,r,\underline{a},\underline{b})$ is called an inner face if it contains only inner vertices.

-We assign edge weights to a rail yard graph $RYG(l,r,\underline{a},\underline{b})$ as follows: \begin{itemize} \item all the horizontal edges has weight 1; and \item each diagonal edge adjacent to a vertex with abscissa $2i$ has weight $x_i$. \end{itemize}
+We assign edge weights to a rail yard graph $RYG(l,r,\underline{a},\underline{b})$ as follows: \begin{itemize} \item a horizontal edge has weight 1; and \item a diagonal edge adjacent to a vertex with abscissa $2i$ has weight $x_i$. \end{itemize}